Course Outline Fall 2025

 - Representing yourself as someone else, or having someone else represent themselves as you to an instructor, TA, or other UA employee.

-- Having someone else attend lecture/lab/seminar for you.
+- Having someone else attend a lecture/lab/seminar for you.

-Students need to be able to recognize when they’ve crossed the line between appropriate collaboration and inappropriate collaboration.
-If students are unsure, they need to ask the instructors to clarify what’s allowed and what’s not allowed.
+Students need to be able to recognize when they have crossed the line between appropriate collaboration and inappropriate collaboration.
+If students are unsure, they need to ask instructors to clarify what is allowed and what is not allowed.

 - Do not write down something that you cannot explain to your instructor.